TartanLlama/tartanllama.github.io/_posts/2017-03-24-writing-a-linux-debugger-breakpoints.md

 ### Continuing from the breakpoint

 If you try this out, you might notice that if you continue from the breakpoint, nothing happens.
-That's because the breakpoint is still set in memory, so it's just hit repeatedly.
-The simple solution is to just disable the breakpoint, single step, re-enable it, then continue.
+That's because the breakpoint is still set in memory, so it's hit repeatedly.
+The simple solution is to disable the breakpoint, single step, re-enable it, then continue.
 Unfortunately we'd also need to modify the program counter to point back before the breakpoint, so we'll leave this until the next post where we'll learn about manipulating registers.

 -----------------------------